-I've always had pets since I was a child.
-I've fostered two sets of Mama dogs with their pups.
-1 with 5 pups and 1 with 9 puppies from the day after they opened their eyes.
+I have always had pets since I was a child.
+I have fostered two sets of Mama dogs with their pups.
+1 with 5 pups and, 1 with 9 puppies from the day after they opened their eyes.
 All were named and easily identified (much to everyone else's amazement) and adopted out.
-The first Mama dog lived out her golden years across the street from me with my neighbor who now works in rescue.
+The first Mama dog lived out her days across the street from me.

 Growing up, there was rarely a time when we had less than 5 dogs.
 All were cared for into their golden years.

-I have watched dogs, cats, birds, bunny rabbits, hamsters, and gerbils to date.
-I am open to any well behaved creature.
+I've watched dogs, cats, bird, bunny rabbits, hamsters, and gerbils to date.
+I'm open to any well-behaved creature.

 Here's where we'll take our walks:

-We watch them in the back yard.
-The yard is unfenced although they are either walked on the leash or on a tether with me walking others or watching them.
+We have a decent sized back yard surrounding pool area (with a baby gate around the pool).
+We monitor them outside The yard is unfenced with lots of grass, on a lake (or what Floridians call a lake).
+They are either walked on the leash or on a tether with me walking others or watching them.
 The tether goes from under the back patio to wander in a large area on either side of the house.
 They only stay out long enough to do their business or if they just want to linger in the sun a bit. :)

 Your dog's sleeping arrangement: